infinitedg/flint/README.md

 This will install the modules necessary to simpy run `grunt` to start testing the project.

 ## Documentation
 Flint's documentation uses [YUIDoc](http://yui.github.io/yuidoc/). `yuidoc` provides a number of convenient tools, including intuitive Javadoc/Doxygen-style comment blocks, speed, and a great HTML UI. `yuidoc` provides a documentation compiler as well as a documentation server.

-If you wish to run the YUIDoc server, install `yuidoc` by running `sudo npm install -g yuidocjs`.
+To simply view Flint's documentation without worrying about developing it, visit [http://docs.flint.farpointStation.org](http://docs.flint.farpointStation.org).
+This may require a password - contact a project administrator or Farpoint staff for access.

+Although anyone can write documentation for the project at any time, prior to performing any documentation _compilation intended for publication to docs.flint.farpointStation.org_ (manually or via `grunt`), you must first run `grunt docs_init` to clone the working documentation repository into your project.
+Otherwise your work will be in vain (See section titled "Automated documentation publishing")!

 To compile the latest docs for the project, run `grunt yuidoc` from within the base directory of flint.
 Default settings are located in `yuidoc.json` in the root of the project.
-If you have installed `yuidoc` globally (see above) you may alternatively run `yuidoc` from the base directory of flint as well.
+If you have installed `yuidoc` globally (see below) you may alternatively run `yuidoc` from the base directory of flint as well.
 This provides more granular control, if necessary.

 When developing documentation for any extended period of time, the server feature will fire up the documentation as a local web server.
 Page refreshes will rebuild the documentation, making for a quick and convenient documentation-generation experience.
-To run the documentation web server, run `yuidoc . --server [port]` where `[port]` is an optional port number (defaults to 3000).
+To run the documentation web server, first ensure you have `yuidoc` installed by running `sudo npm install -g yuidocjs`.
+You may then run `yuidoc . --server [port]` where `[port]` is an optional port number (defaults to 3000).
+Note that providing the dot is necessary - otherwise `yuidoc` will not use relative paths when listing files in the generated documentation, which is as ugly as it is annoying.

 For thorough YUIDoc instructions, visit their [project page](http://yui.github.io/yuidoc/).
 For instructions on syntax, check out the [YUIDoc syntax reference](http://yui.github.io/yuidoc/syntax/index.html).

+### Automated documentation publishing
+`grunt` has a few other tricks up its sleeve: It is also equipped for automatically building ___and publishing___ documentation.
+Before developing documentation The relevant tasks are as follows:

+* `grunt docs` will build and publish your current documentation if you have setup your docs repository and if you are on the master branch.
+This is a safety feature so that the docs are always in a more stable state than on somebody's feature branch.
+* `grunt docs_fix` will destroy and re-clone your `docs/` directory.
+Very useful tool.
+Since
+* `grunt yuidoc` will only build current documentation, regardless of branches or git repositories (although it is still recommended that you run `grunt exec:docs_init` before doing any doc compilation work)

+Visit [the docs page on `grunt`](http://docs.flint.farpointstation.org/classes/Grunt.html) for complete instructions and documentation on available `grunt` documentation commands.

 ### Documentation techniques
 YUIDoc comments begin with `/**` and end with `*/`.
 Comments can (and should) include [markdown](http://daringfireball.net/projects/markdown/) where appropriate.